thefux/supabase-storage-rust/README.md

 ## Updating an Object

 You can also update an object in the bucket using the `update_object` method.
-This method allows you to move or copy an object from one location to another within the same bucket.
 The update method is only async for now.

 ```rust